HomeBlog Home

 Raleigh Driving and Commute Times

-Raleigh is a part of what is called the Research Triangle area, along with Durham and Chapel Hill.
-Many people commute to the Research Triangle for work every day, and the Raleigh area isn't known to have many public transportation options.
-As a result, the majority commute in cars, which causes congestion on almost all the highways in the area.
+Raleigh is part of the Research Triangle, along with Durham and Chapel Hill, and is home to leaders in technology, science, and innovation.
+Many people commute to Research Triangle Park for work every day, and the city has few public transportation options.

 During rush hour, commute times may be longer than 30 minutes.
 If you are traveling to or from outside of Raleigh, commute times may range from 45 minutes to an hour.
-You can keep up with traffic updates to be more prepared beforehand.

 2. Public Transportation